shekup/eventsourcing-cqrs-dynamoDB/README.md

 cd target </br>
 java -jar Onboarding-1.0-SNAPSHOT.war
 </br>

 # docker build and run
-The project uses spotify docker plugin, which has three goals: build, push, and tag.
-The goal can be added in pom.xml (for example 'build' goal in along with spotify plugin) so that if 'mvn package' is executed it will create the docker image.
-The goal can be kept separate (as here): Add the spotify plugin but dont define goal, add goal in 'mvn package' command, such as, 'mvn package dockerfile:build' (ref - https://codefresh.io/howtos/using-docker-maven-maven-docker/)
+The project uses spotify docker plugin, which has three goals: build, push, and tag.  </br>
+The goal can be added in pom.xml (for example 'build' goal in along with spotify plugin) so that if 'mvn package' is executed it will create the docker image.  </br>
+The goal can be kept separate (as here): Add the spotify plugin but dont define goal, add goal in 'mvn package' command, such as, 'mvn package dockerfile:build' (ref - https://codefresh.io/howtos/using-docker-maven-maven-docker/) </br>
+The docker also requires the repo name in lower case only, Otherwise, an error can occur such as 'Repo name "shekup/Onboarding" must contain only lowercase..'</br>
+The name of repo is picked from pom.xml: <br>
+<artifactId>onboarding</artifactId> and <docker.image.prefix>shekup</docker.image.prefix> </br>
+Execute the command to successfully build - mvn package -Dmaven.test.skip=true dockerfile:build